krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 This function takes just one argument - virtual address within the range that we want to invalidate.
 It will invalidate cache for the last level of the translation table walk, keeping all the previous levels in cache.
-As I mentioned erlier it does not make much of a difference to us, but it's quite important to avoid dropping from the cache what can stay there in the case of real translation tables that may have multiple levels.
+As I mentioned earlier it does not make much of a difference to us, but it's quite important to avoid dropping from the cache what can stay there in the case of real translation tables that may have multiple levels.